Cumulant GAN: Acknowledgments

 \section{Acknowledgments}

 Yannis Pantazis acknowledges partial support by the project “Innovative Actions in Environmental Research and Development (PErAn)” (MIS 5002358) funded by the Operational Programme "Competitiveness, Entrepreneurship and Innovation" (NSRF 2014-2020).
 Dipjyoti Paul has received for this work funding from the EU H2020 Research and Innovation Programme under the MSCA GA 67532 (the ENRICH network: www.enrich-etn.eu).
 Dr. Michail Fasoulakis is supported by the Stavros Niarchos-FORTH postdoc fellowship for the project ARCHERS.
-The research of Markos Katsoulakis was partially supported by the HDR-TRIPODS program of the National Science Foundation (NSF) under the grant CISE-1934846 and by the Air Force Office of Scientific Research (AFOSR) under the grant FA-9550-18-1-0214.
+The research of Markos Katsoulakis was partially supported by the National Science Foundation (NSF) under the grant DMS-2008970, by the HDR-TRIPODS program of NSF under the grant CISE-1934846 and by the Air Force Office of Scientific Research (AFOSR) under the grant FA-9550-18-1-0214.